michaelliebman/media-net-fundamentals/media-net-fundamentals.md

 ::: notes

-25 and 40 Gbit copper standardize, but not marketed.
+25 and 40 Gbit copper standardized, but not marketed.

 :::